University of Oldenburg

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.
 Also, remember to include things like visas, insurance, vaccinations, etc. in your budget planning.

-Upon registration at Oldenburg, you should also receive a semester ticket (valid for 6 months) for public transit - this includes networks within the city as well as many regional trains in a wide radius around the city.
+Upon registration at Oldenburg, students generally receive a semester ticket (valid for 6 months) for public transit - this includes networks within the city as well as many regional trains in a wide radius around the city.

 -